jeffgillan/terminal_agent_sandbox/README.md

 ## Sandboxing

+Preventing Claude from accessing specific directories, files, tools, or networks.

 [Claude Sandboxing](https://code.claude.com/docs/en/sandboxing)

 [Claude Sandboxing Settings](https://code.claude.com/docs/en/settings#sandbox-settings)

-`/sandbox`

-When you first launch Claude in a repo, it will generate the file `settings.local.json` located at `/<repository>/.claude/settings.local.json`.
-This appears to be sandboxing for specific repo.
+Typing `/sandbox` while in a Claude Code session will generate the file `settings.local.json` located at `/<repository>/.claude/settings.local.json`.
+This is sandboxing for specific repo.

 ### 4 Locations for Sandboxing

 1. `/<repository>/.claude/settings.local.json`.
 This is sandboxing for a specific project directory only.
 Managed by the user.
 Git ignored.
-2. `/<repository>/.claude/settings.json - Project settings (shared with team, checked into git)
+2. `/<repository>/.claude/settings.json` - Project settings (shared with team, checked into git)
 3. `~/.claude/settings.json`.
 Sandboxing for all projects on system
 4. `/etc/claude-code/managed-settings.json`.
 System Admininstration Sandboxing that rules all other sandboxing.